Intricate Art Extremity Manipulation

 Active malpractice insurance.
 Course content is within the scope of practice per state board or ruling agency.

-Who Should Take This Course: PT’s, AT’s.
+Who Should Take This Course: PT’s, AT’s, and OT's.

 Note: This course has a laid back, relaxing atmosphere (I was a fly fishing guide for 10 years afterall).
 We feel this is the most enjoyable, beneficial and productive form of instruction.
 It's one of the most frequent compliments we have received while teaching in the past and students seem to truly enjoy it.
 This also improves learning, application and therefore, patient outcome.